Mavichist/Project-Bot/README.md

 You can generate a permission number using the Discord development tools site (the same one used to create the bot user in the first place).
 These permissions control what the bot is allowed to do on your server.
 The API will throw exceptions if the bot does not have adequate permissions to do what it tries to.

-The bot test program requires that you have a `clientdetails.json` file in your working directory.
+The bot test program requires that you have a `json` file in your working config directory.
 A template is supplied with this repo that you can fill out.
 You need to fill in your bot client ID and token so that it can connect to the Discord API and interact with servers.
+The config file needs to have the same name as the one you give the bot at startup.
+Config files can have different types, and contain different strongly-typed information, because all implementations of the `Bot` base class are generically implemented.

 Once the bot is invited, and the client details have been filled in, you can start the bot test project by using the following command: